Striking conciliatory note, Turkey's Erdogan urges new government quickly

 The pro-Kurdish Peoples' Democratic Party (HDP), which crossed the 10 percent threshold to enter parliament and helped deprive the AKP of its majority, has ruled out any coalition with the ruling party.

 "We do not have a personal animosity towards President Erdogan.
-A president that breaches the constitution, and violates the law and justice will always be criticised by us," HDP co-leader Selahattin Demirtas said.
+A president that breaches the constitution, and violates the law and justice will always be criticized by us," HDP co-leader Selahattin Demirtas said.

 But striking a more conciliatory note, he said his party would play a constructive role in parliament, particularly in advancing peace with Kurdistan Workers Party (PKK) militants.